Anderson localisation in two dimensions: insights from Localisation Landscape Theory, exact diagonalisation, and time-dependent simulations: Mobility edge

-In other words, as we have repeatedly demonstrated throughout the article, the height and density of the scatterers strongly influence localisation properties, which usually implies the localisation length (the scatterer shape has a weaker effect, not studied in this paper).
-The idea we discuss here is that the same parameters may also shift the mobility edge, just as strongly.
+As we have repeatedly demonstrated throughout the article, the height and density of the scatterers strongly influence localisation properties, which usually implies the localisation length (the scatterer shape has a weaker effect, not studied in this paper).
+The idea we discuss here is that the same parameters may also shift the mobility edge -- if it exists -- just as strongly.
 This can be intuitively understood by thinking about the effective potential of LLT, $W_E$.
-We know that the exponential decay associated with quantum interference effects of Anderson localisation can be viewed as tunnelling through this potential landscape.
+We know that the exponential decay associated with quantum interference effects of Anderson localisation at low energies can be viewed as tunnelling through this potential landscape.
 The higher the surface of $W_E$, the stronger the localisation.
-The eigenstate localisation length is controlled by the saddle points of this landscape, and the dynamical one by the peaks.
-As soon as $E$, the energy of the eigenstates or incoming plane waves (respectively), exceeds the saddles/peaks of $W_E$, no further localisation is possible.
-As $f$ and $V_0$ increase, the entire surface of $W_E$ moves up, including the saddles and maxima, i.e.~the mobility edge moves, as illustrated in Fig.~\ref{MEdep0}.
+As soon as the energy of the eigenstates $E$ exceeds the peaks of $W_E$, no further localisation is guaranteed by LLT.
+As $f$ and $V_0$ increase, the entire surface of $W_E$ moves up, including the extrema, i.e.~the (apparent) mobility edge moves, as illustrated in Fig.~\ref{MEdep0}.
 To summarise, LLT predicts the existence of a true mobility edge that is affected by the properties of the disorder.

-At this point, it is important to mention that the presence of peaks in the effective potential is insufficient to guarantee that there is Anderson localisation in the system -- for this, the on-domain, fundamental eigen-energies must be randomised, which occurs when the Hamiltonian has a disordered feature (see sections \ref{LLTold} and \ref{BHM}).
+At this point, it is important to mention that the presence of peaks in the effective potential is insufficient to guarantee that there is Anderson localisation in the system -- for this, the on-domain, fundamental eigen-energies must be randomised, which occurs when the Hamiltonian features a disordered potential (see sections \ref{LLTold} and \ref{BHM}).
 We proceed with the understanding that this is the case (otherwise speaking of mobility edges is meaningless).